The Tampa Bay Area Feature

 The park is least crowded during the week, with weekends bringing in a lot of locals.
 Summer and the holidays also are crowded.

 Ride the thrill rides as early in the day as possible.
 Think about purchasing a Quick Queue pass for $14.95, which grants you no-wait access.
-It's good only once per ride but ensures you will hit all the big rides quickly.
+It's good only once per ride but ensures you'll hit all the big rides quickly.

 Bring extra quarters for all the locker rentals at each of the coasters.